vueuse/vueuse-vite-starter/README.md

 1. Clone this repository
 2. `yarn`
 3. `yarn dev`
 4. open http://localhost:3000 in your browser

+## More Example

+Enjoy using Vite and VueUse?
+Check out the real-app template [Vitesse](https://github.com/antfu/vitesse)!

 ## License